splunk/public-o11y-docs/sp-oncall/spoc-integrations/new-twilio.rst

 **Multiple Phone Numbers to Route to Different Teams**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If instead of the phone tree, you’d like designated phone numbers to
+If instead of the phone tree, you'd like designated phone numbers to
 route to different Splunk On-Call teams, a few additional steps are
 necessary on top of the standard setup.
-You’ll need to purchase
+You'll need to purchase
 additional Twilio numbers, create new a new Service and Function (with
 matching Environmental Variables and Dependencies), and assign the
 Service and Function to your new phone number.